4genie/restaurant_list/README.md

 # Restaurant List
-A simple web application for some good restaurant in Taiwan
+A simple web application for some good restaurants in Taiwan

 ## Features
 - listing  8 restaurants from restaurants api